 Strictly speaking, wild camping is illegal but many Macedonians do it, especially at a local festival or event.
 If you are going to camp wild, then please take away all your rubbish and leave the place in a good condition.

-Most of the 30 mountain huts in Macedonia cost about 300MKD for a bed with bedding.
+Most of the 30 mountain huts in North Macedonia cost about 300MKD for a bed with bedding.
 It is best to phone ahead (Macedonian usually required) as most of the huts are not permanently staffed, or go with one of the many hiking and mountaineering clubs.
 The huts rarely provide food, so you will need to bring all your provisions, but there is always plenty of water.

 A number of friendly, efficient and affordable private hostels are available in Skopje, and there are also a few in Ohrid, and one each in Bitola and Mavrovo National Park.
 Most can be booked directly or through www.hostelworld.com/hostels/Macedonia.